p4ub/Adventures-in-Middle-Earth---OGL/README.md

 20200207  - single quotes in new skills now display correctly
           - New skills description in module now link to description

+20200208  - Renamed new-skills module as player's guide to match layouts of other products
+          - Added SRD skills to skill list to help module be self-contained